 A close second to a mountain hike is that of a beach hike, right?

 Abel Tasman National Park has over 30 miles of golden beaches, making it one of the areas with the best hikes in New Zealand.

 Now, couple this with its clear waters, impressive granite cliffs and lush vegetation, and you’ll quickly realise why this area is so idyllic.

 The coast track at Abel Tasman National Park isn’t too strenuous.
 Plus, there’s plenty of opportunity for bird-watching and wildlife-spotting along the way.

 3.)
 Abbey Caves, Whangarei, North Island

-You can take a moderately challenging trail through three caverns to experience the other-worldly beauty of the stalactites and flowing streams in the ethereal light of the caves’ glow worms.
+You can take a more advanced and somewhat challenging trail through three caverns to experience the other-worldly beauty of the stalactites and flowing streams in the ethereal light of the caves’ glow worms.
 There’s not much else quite like it.

 4.)
 Tongariro Alpine Crossing, North Island